Inheritance Lawyers: Inheritance Planning & Taxation

 As long as they were owned for at least two years previously, it is possible to claim either 50% or even 100% tax relief on certain business assets, which have been passed on either while the owner was alive or as part of the will.

-The rules surrounding inheritance tax can be complicated and confusing so to avoid the potential pitfalls call today and speak with one of our team for friendly, professional and affordable advice.
+The rules surrounding inheritance tax can be complicated and confusing so to avoid the potential pitfalls call today and speak with one of our Inheritance planning professionals from our Wills and Probate team for friendly, professional and affordable advice.